 – How to define “reasonable” in a way that makes sense to business, judges, and regulators.

-– How to design and run a reasonable risk assessment that is meaningful to technicians, business, and authorities.
+– How to design and run a reasonable security risk assessment that is meaningful to technicians, business, and authorities.

 – Learn from case studies involving regulatory oversight, law suits that happened, and law suits that never happened.